skythefoxx/cupcakKeLanguageForIOS6/README.md

 # cupcakKeLanguageForIOS6
 cupcakKe language Springboard modification for iOS 6

+The original version was made by dumbfoxfurry, this is just a modified version I created of it and it's fully complete.

 To install you will need a jail broken device running iOS 6, THIS WILL NOT WORK ON OTHER IOS VERSIONS!!

 You will also need iFile installed